Kenny Dichter

-Kenny Dichter is an American entrepreneur and the CEO of privately held aviation company, Wheels Up.
-He also co-founded Alphabet City Sports Records, Marquis Jet, and Tequila Avión.
+Kenny Dichter (born January 16, 1968) is an American entrepreneur and the founder and chairman of REAL SLX, a sports and lifestyle experience platform launched in September 2024 and REAL JET, a global private aviation brokerage launched in May 2025.
+REAL SLX is built to put its members at the right events, in the right seats, next to the right people.
+REAL JET serves its customers in the same way—by connecting flyers with the right companies, the right aircraft, and the right people.
+He is also the founder of Wheels Up, a publicly traded private aviation company, and co-founder of Alphabet City Sports Records, Marquis Jet, and Tequila Avión.

 Career

 Alphabet City Sports Records

-After graduating from the University of Wisconsin in 1990, Dichter founded Alphabet City Sports Records with friend Jesse Itzler/ The label focused on creating and selling songs that were frequently heard in sports stadiums and arenas.
+After graduating from the University of Wisconsin in 1990, Dichter founded Alphabet City Sports Records with friend Jesse Itzler.
+The label focused on creating and selling songs that were frequently heard in sports stadiums and arenas.
 The firm was eventually sold to SFX Entertainment in 1998 for $4.3 million in cash and stock.